GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-python-as-second-language.md

 ---

 <p>
-A moderately comprehensive, no nonsense syntax based guide to programming in Python.
+A moderately comprehensive, no nonsense guide to programming in Python for proficient coders.
 Head to the
 <a href="{{ site.baseurl }}
 {% link _posts/Python-Guide/2018-06-14-getting-start-python.md %}">preface</a>